sebcampos/HomeSecurityCamera/http_server_module/README.md

 If you are not using the template above youll still want to do this portion

 Once you have created the super user go ahead and login.

+Now that you have logged in go ahead and add an object in this case i will add myself and walk by